 The Second Payment Services Directive, otherwise known as PSD2, is an EU Regulation.
 It aims to harmonise the operations of payment services in the European Economic Area (EEA).

 PSD2 has been designed to increase competition by creating a level playing field for both banks and non-banks.
 It removes the monopoly banks have on the use of customer data, allowing other businesses to use that data as well, with the customer’s permission.
-For example, when shopping online, an e-commerce provider can retrieve a customer’s bank account data and take their payment without having to redirect them to another service, such as PayPal.
+For example, when shopping online, an e-commerce provider can retrieve a customer’s bank account data and take their payment without redirecting them to another service, such as PayPal.
 This creates a faster and more streamlined payment experience for the customer.

-It builds on the original Payment Services Directive (PSD), introduced in 2005.
+PSD2 has existed since 16 November 2015 and builds on the original Payment Services Directive (PSD), introduced in 2007.
 The new iteration brings important changes for businesses that take payments from customers in the EEA.

 EU countries had until 13 January 2018 to incorporate it into national law.

 What is the difference between Open Banking and PSD2?

-An example of Open Banking is a money management dashboard that combines multiple bank accounts for an overall picture of a person’s financial health.
-Open Banking is also useful for lending, where customers can provide their financial information online in order to be approved for a loan more quickly.
+An example of open banking is a money management dashboard that combines multiple bank accounts for an overall picture of a person’s financial health.
+Open banking is also useful for lending, where customers can provide their financial information online in order to be approved for a loan more quickly.

 PSD2 and Strong Customer Authentication

-Under PSD2, online payments will require more stringent customer authentication, for numerous kinds of transactions including high-value and recurring payments.
+Under PSD2, online payments will require more stringent customer authentication for numerous kinds of transactions, including high-value and recurring payments.

 This is known as Strong Customer Authentication (SCA), and it is designed to enhance customer protection.

-The impact of PSD2 for businesses
+The impact of PSD2 on businesses